 Finland too is looking into the idea with some seriousness and Spain’s new trial is just the latest in what has been an 80-plus year experiment into different working practices that strike the right balance between work, life, and the economy.

-The Spanish government have announced 50 million in funding to support the trial, which will take place in September, lowering the work week to 32 hours without cutting employee pay.
+The Spanish government has announced 50 million in funding to support the trial, which will take place in September, lowering the workweek to 32 hours without cutting employee pay.
 Sociologists and economists will be monitoring the situation closely.

 There is also an environmental angle to consider.
-Studies into the carbon footprint of work estimate that a four-day work week could reduce emissions by as much as 28%.
-That’s huge when you consider we need drastic cuts like that in order to avoid the catastrophe of over 2 degrees of global warming.
+Studies into the carbon footprint of work estimate that a four-day workweek could reduce emissions by as much as 28%.
+That’s huge when you consider we need drastic cuts like that in order to avoid the catastrophe of over two degrees of global warming.